 Corporeality and Etherealness.
 The Warcraft universe does not transit into the ethereal plane present in other settings, and thus all ethereal movement is incorporeal movement instead.

-Incorporeal creatures gain damage resistance to all non-magical weapons, and resistance to all energy types except arcane, holy, shadow, and fel.
+Incorporeal creatures gain damage resistance to all physical and elemental damage, but not magic damage (arcane, holy, fel, shadow, and thunder).
 They may also go through solid objects such as walls (treating movement as difficult terrain), but take 5 (1d10) arcane damage if ending their turn within one.
 They are also naturally invisible, but are not naturally silent.
 They cannot attack non incorporeal creatures or cast spells, but may handle force effects as normal (such as by pushing, casting force spells, or attacking with force weapons).
 Force effects prevent incorporeal creatures to pass through them.

-Energy Types.
+Damage Types.
 Besides the normal damage descriptors in 5e D&D, the Warcraft universe has an additional damage type: Fel, which is channeled by demonic power and is inherently destructive and corruptive.
 It also differs in naming existing descriptors.

-This is detailed under Chapter 9.
+Damage types are detailed under Chapter 9.

 Contents